Registration of the asylum application

 Access to the asylum procedure for persons expelled/returned from neighbouring States

-Similar problems in 2022 were reported by Klikaktiv in relation to people readmitted from Romania reported the following:
+Similar problems in 2022 were reported by Klikaktiv in relation to people readmitted from Romania:

-It is necessary that the Asylum Office communicate a clear message to all police departments that every person who expresses the intention to apply for asylum should be issued with a registration certificate and that people who are in need of international protection cannot be protected by refoulement in the procedures prescribed by Foreigners Act due to the lack of capacity of immigration officers to assess risks of refoulement.
+It is necessary that the Asylum Office communicates a clear message to all police departments that every person who expresses the intention to apply for asylum should be issued with a registration certificate and that people who are in need of international protection cannot be protected against refoulement in the procedures prescribed by the Foreigners Act due to the lack of capacity of immigration officers to assess such risk.

-The conclusion that can be drawn from the above-described practices is that asylum seekers should not be returned to Serbia without a prior assessment of the facts related to individual’s previous legal status.
-Moreover, a request for individual assurances[41] should be designed in line with possible obstacles being mainly related to access to the asylum procedure.
-However, taking in consideration the very high dysfunctionality of the child-protection system, USAC should not be returned back to Serbia until the situation significantly improves.[42]
-Considering Serbia as a safe third country in the context of pushbacks or readmissions severely undermines the Article 3 of the ECtHR in its procedural limb.
+The conclusion that can be drawn from the above-described practices is that asylum seekers should not be returned to Serbia without a prior assessment of the facts related to their previous legal status in Serbia.
+Moreover, individual assurances[41] should be requested in relation to possible obstacles to access to the asylum procedure.
+However, taking into consideration the very high dysfunctionality of the child-protection system, USAC should not be returned back to Serbia until the situation significantly improves.[42]
+Considering Serbia as a safe third country in the context of pushbacks or readmissions severely undermines Article 3 of the ECtHR in its procedural limb.
 This was corroborated by the ECtHR in its judgment against Hungary which is related to three Syrian refugees expelled back under the automatic presumption that Serbia is a safe third country.[43]
 The case contains identical findings as in the Grand Chamber judgment Ilias and Ahmed v.
 Hungary.[44]
-The violation of Article 3 in this particular case was related to the lack of assessment on the risks of chain-refoulement from Serbia onwards to North Macedonia.
+The violation of Article 3 in this particular case was related to the lack of assessment of the risks of chain-refoulement from Serbia to North Macedonia.
+Another judgment which corroborates these findings is the case of S.S. and Others v.
+Hungary.[45]

-To summarise, before returning asylum seekers back to Serbia, Croatian, Hungarian, Romanian but also Bosnian authorities must determine the following facts and ensure such individual guarantees:
+To summarise, before returning asylum seekers back to Serbia, Croatian, Hungarian, Romanian but also Bosnian authorities must determine the following facts and ensure such individual guarantees as:

 • what kind of status has the individual enjoyed in Serbia (asylum seeker, irregular migrant or other);

-• taking in consideration the determined status, the assurances should contain strong guarantees that individual will not be referred to the misdemeanour proceeding and will not be issued with any form of the expulsion order;
+• taking into consideration the determined status, the assurances should contain strong guarantees that the individual will not be referred to the misdemeanour proceeding and will not be issued with any form of expulsion orders;

-• returnee will be issued with the registration certificate or its duplicate;
+• returnee will be issued with a registration certificate or its duplicate;

 • returnees will be afforded legal representation by either BCHR, APC, IDEAS, HCIT or other lawyers who have demonstrated qualifications in asylum and migration law;